 Response criteria are redefined by integrating MRD assessment.
 Usually, MRD assessment is only considered in patients with hematologic CR or CRi.
-In any case the reference population should be clearly stated and evaluable and non-evaluable MRD results should be named.
-Complete MRD response is defined as no detection of MRD with a minimum sensitivity of 0.01% at the respective TP.
-MRD persistence is defined as quantifiable MRD, usually 0.01% or greater.
+In any case the reference population should be clearly stated and evaluable and nonevaluable MRD results should be named.
+Complete MRD response is defined as no detection of MRD, with a minimum sensitivity of 0.01% at the respective TP.29 MRD persistence is defined as quantifiable MRD, usually 0.01% or greater.
 Some groups consider any MRD positivity as prognostically relevant; others consider thresholds like 0.1% or 0.01% for different TP or different treatment consequences.
-Beyond these categories additional MRD results may be reported, including non-quantifiable MRD at different levels of sensitivity or negative MRD with insufficient sensitivity.
-For TP with non-quantifiable MRD additional ddPCR or NGS testing may be used to separate true negative from false positive results.
-Of note - any negative MRD result without the corresponding sensitivity level at a distinct TP does not fulfill technical requirements.
-The latter are different for MFC, PCR of IG/TR, PCR of fusion genes and often not reported for NGS based methods.
-MRD results should include information on the material tested and specifics: PB versus BM, level, and status of MRD i.e. positive vs negative or non-evaluable.
-Two variants of MRD based response assessment are given in Table 3.
-The panel is in favor or variant 1 since the exact MRD level (not considered in variant 2) is relevant for any treatment decisions and for comparability of reported results.
-For Ph+ ALL MRD response criteria are often derived from trials for chronic myeloid leukemia (CML).
-Whether these categories are meaningful for ALL remains open.
+Beyond these categories additional MRD results may be reported, including nonquantifiable MRD at different levels of sensitivity or negative MRD with insufficient sensitivity.^{67,68} For TP with nonquantifiable MRD, additional digital droplet PCR or NGS testing may be used to separate true negative from false positive results.68 Of note, any negative MRD result without the corresponding sensitivity level at a distinct TP does not fulfill technical requirements.
+The latter are different for MFC, PCR of IG/TR,29 PCR of fusion genes,28 and often not reported for NGS based methods.
+MRD results should include information on the material tested and specifics: PB vs BM, level, and status of MRD that is, positive vs negative or nonevaluable.
+Two variants of MRD based response assessment are given in Table 5.
+The panel is in favor or variant 1 because the exact MRD level (not considered in variant 2) is relevant for any treatment decisions and for comparability of reported results.

+For Ph+ ALL MRD, response criteria are often derived from trials for chronic myeloid leukemia.
+Whether these categories are meaningful for ALL remains open to discussion.
 Approaches with an ALL-specific definition are considered.
-Furthermore, discrepancies between BCR::ABL1 based MRD results and other methods may occur if two methods are applied in parallel.
+Furthermore, discrepancies between BCR::ABL1 based MRD results and other methods may occur if 2 methods are applied in parallel.
 BCR::ABL1-based MRD may remain positive whereas IG/TR MR is negative.
 This is probably due to multilineage involvement with BCR::ABL1 also in myeloid precursors.
-Clinical consequences are not clear so far, but the ICC has now integrated two subgroups with BCR::ABL1 (lymphoid and multlineage).
-For MRD-based treatment decisions it is recommended to use in addition to BCR::ABL1-based MRD assessment one additional method i.e. MFC or IG/TR.
+Clinical consequences are not clear so far, but the ICC has now integrated 2 subgroups with BCR::ABL1 (lymphoid and multilineage).16 For MRD-based treatment decisions it is recommended to use in addition to BCR::ABL1-based MRD assessment one additional method that is MFC or IG/TR.

-Extramedullary Response
+Extramedullary response

-Between 20-90% of ALL patients show extramedullary involvement at diagnosis.
+Between 20% to 70% of patients with ALL show extramedullary involvement at diagnosis depending on subtype.
 Type and extent of involvement should be documented.
 These localizations should have regressed in size at the TP of CR confirmation.
-Standard criteria for NHL are recommended for classification.
-In case of persistent extramedullary involvement after induction and early consolidation, Positron Emission Tomography (PET) analysis can be considered.
+Standard criteria for NHL are recommended for classification.^{65,69} In case of persistent extramedullary involvement after induction and early consolidation, Positron Emission Tomography (PET) analysis can be considered.
 This approach raises challenges in dose dense treatment protocols for ALL due to the recommended treatment-free interval.
 For the purposes of clinical trials, patients with CRi or PR, PET negative may be considered as CR.
 Therapeutic consequences from positive PET remain to be defined.